David Chase: The Sopranos

 Chase and producer Brad Grey pitched The Sopranos to several networks; Fox showed interest but passed on it after Chase presented them the pilot script.
 They eventually pitched the show to Chris Albrecht, president of HBO Original Programming, who decided to finance a pilot episode which was shot in 1997.
 Chase directed it himself.
 They finished the pilot and showed it to HBO executives, but the show was put on hold for several months.
 During this time, Chase, who had long experienced frustration at being unable to break out of TV and into film, considered asking HBO for additional funding to shoot 45 more minutes of footage and release The Sopranos as a feature film.
 In December 1997, HBO decided to produce the series and ordered 12 more episodes for a 13-episode season.

-The show premiered on HBO on January 10, 1999, with the pilot, The Sopranos.
+The show premiered on HBO on January 10, 1999, with the pilot "The Sopranos".

 Thirty episodes of The Sopranos are explicitly credited to Chase; however, as the show's creator, showrunner, and head writer, he had a major role in all the scripts, including producing and touching up each script's final draft.
 He also directed the pilot episode and the series finale (both of which he also wrote).

-Of the controversial final scene of the series finale, Chase said, "I have no interest in explaining, defending, reinterpreting, or adding to what is there."
-But in 2022, he did just that; David Chase and Phil Abrham created a 2022 Super Bowl spot for Commonwealth / McCann with two characters from the show who appear in a 2021 New York City/New Jersey setting.
+Of the intentionally ambiguous final scene of the series finale that aired on June 10, 2007, Chase said, "I have no interest in explaining, defending, reinterpreting, or adding to what is there."

+In 2022, Chase and Phil Abraham created a 2022 Super Bowl spot for Commonwealth / McCann with two characters from the show who appear in a 2021 New York City/New Jersey setting.

+In September 2024, HBO released a two-part documentary called Wise Guy: David Chase and the Sopranos.